axinc-ai/ailia-models/style_transfer/pix2pixHD/README.md

 $ python3 pix2pixhd.py
 ```

-If you want to specify the input image, put the image path after the `--input` option.
+If you want to specify the input label map and instance map, put the label image path and instance image map after the `--input` and `--instance_map` options respectively.
 You can use `--savepath` option to change the name of the output file to save.
 ```bash
 $ python3 pix2pixhd.py --input IMAGE_PATH --savepath SAVE_IMAGE_PATH